feather-design-system/feather-design-system/docs/Components/Tooltip/README.md

 ### Slots

-- `default` - element that the tooltip should appear around
+- `default` - element that the tooltip should appear around.
+This slot is scoped, it provides `attrs` and `on` which should be passed to `v-bind` and `v-on` respectively.
+See the example.

 ### Types